Causes of Cataract

 - Decrease in color intensity

 - Double vision

-Early symptoms of cataracts can often be managed, however, when vision loss from a cataract interferes with a patient’s lifestyle, surgical removal of the cataract is the only treatment.
+Early symptoms of cataracts can often be monitored without treatment, however, when vision loss from a cataract interferes with a patient’s lifestyle, surgical removal of the cataract is the only treatment.

 Cataracts can impact not only your vision but your quality of life.
 If you suspect you have cataract symptoms and wish to schedule a cataract consultation, contact our offices today.
-Our team of cataract surgeons gives the Littleton and Evergreen areas the highest quality cataract treatment this area has to offer.
+Our team of cataract surgeons gives the Denver Metropolitan areas with the highest quality cataract treatments in this area that technology has to offer.